Cord Asendorf Sr.

-Cord Asendorf Sr. (27 January 1858 – 6 January 1944) was a German–American businessman based in Savannah, Georgia.
+Cord Asendorf Sr. (January 27, 1858 – January 6, 1944) was a German–American businessman based in Savannah, Georgia.
 A prominent merchant, he is also noted for designing Savannah's "Gingerbread House", at today's 1921 Bull Street, in 1899.

 Life and career

-Asendorf was born in Osterholz, Germany, on 27 January 1858.
+Asendorf was born in Osterholz, Kingdom of Hanover, in 1858.
 He worked with his father, building cigar boxes, before emigrating to the United States in September 1872, aged 14, and settling in Savannah, Georgia.
 He became a U.S. citizen in April 1879, shortly after which he worked for his uncle, John M. Asendorf, in his grocery store, located at the northwestern corner of Jones Lane and Habersham Street.
 He was living at 49 Jones Street.

 Cord opened his own store, on Tattnall Street at its intersection with Gordon Lane, in 1881.
 He sold the business to his brother, Fred, and opened at least two more locations.
 He owned a grocery store and saloon at today's 556 East Liberty Street (251 East Broad Street).
 The property was built in 1883.
-One of his relatives, Peter August Asendorf (1855–1930) owned a store at the corner of East Broad and Charlton streets around the same time.
+One of his relatives, Peter August Asendorf (1855–1930), owned a store at the corner of East Broad and Charlton streets around the same time.
 With the success of the businesses, Asendorf purchased the 1888-built property at 317–319 Huntingdon Street.

 In 1890, he married fellow German immigrant Bernhardine Hagen, of Lehe, who arrived in Savannah six years earlier.
 (Her brother, an engineer, was killed in an accident on the voyage from Europe.)
-They married, in an evening service at the Lutheran Church of the Ascension, on Bernhardine's 21st birthday, 19 February.
+They married, in an evening service at the Lutheran Church of the Ascension, on Bernhardine's 21st birthday, on February 19.

 En route to the reception, at Turner Hall, the horses pulling their carriage became startled by the music playing upon their arrival at the venue.
 They bolted without the driver, James Hines, who had alighted to open the door for the newlyweds, and the carriage struck a telegraph pole at the corner of Broughton Street and Jefferson Street.
 The collision did not stop the horses, however; instead, they continued running, despite the best efforts of the driver, who was dragged under the wheels.
 In front of a Singer sewing-machine agency, the carriage hit a signpost, knocking it over and almost overturning the carriage.
 The horses were stopped and the occupants of the carriage were helped out by Asendorf's brother and groomsman.